 Term Definition Pregnant Women Program The Pregnant Woman program is for women who are pregnant or in the postpartum period.
 Post Partum Period A 12-month period starting the day the pregnancy ends and stops the last day of the month in the 12th month after the pregnancy ends.
 Customer must be enrolled in AHCCCS while pregnant to be in the postpartum period as it applies to this group.
+NOTE Women receiving emergency services only are not eligible for the Post Partum Period.
 See Pregnancy and Postpartum for examples.

 Customers eligible for the Pregnant Woman program receive full AHCCCS Medical Assistance coverage.
-Customers who meet all requirements except U.S. citizenship or qualified non-citizen status receive emergency services only.
+Customers who meet all requirements except U.S. citizenship or qualified non-citizen status receive Federal emergency services (FES) only through the Federal Emergency Services Program (FESP).